ow2-proactive/proactive-python-client/README.md

 print(gateway.getProactiveScriptLanguage().get_supported_languages())
 ````

-This command fetches the supported languages from the ProActive server via the Python SDK, ensuring you have access to the most up-to-date list directly from your Python script.
+This command fetches the supported languages from the ProActive server via the Python SDK, ensuring that you have access to the most up-to-date list directly from your Python script.

 ### Example: Creating a Groovy Task